Vector35/binaryninja-api/docs/guide/troubleshooting.md

 - If experiencing problems with Windows UAC permissions during an update, the easiest fix is to completely un-install and [recover][recover] the latest installer and license.
 Preferences are saved outside the installation folder and are preserved, though you might want to remove your [license](/getting-started/#license).
 - If you need to change the email address on your license, contact [support].

+## Python 3.8

+Unfortunately, Python 3.8 has come out in some rolling distributions though many applications are still incompatible.
+In particular, Pyside2 has a serious [compatibility issue](https://bugreports.qt.io/browse/PYSIDE-939) that need to be resolved before it will work with Python 3.8.
+There are two options to run Binary Ninja on a system with Python 3.8.
+First, install a compatible python (3.7 or below) and specify that version in your [settings](/getting-started/#settings).
+Second, if you are running on the [development channel](/getting-started/#updates) at version 1.2.1957 or later, we have a work-around that will let python 3.8 work with the core Binary Ninja APIs but will not allow for any UI plugins that rely on pyside2.
+Note that you may need to switch to the QT Download Provider (search settings for "provider") to even switch to the development branch in the first place with a broken python.

 ## Platforms

 The below steps are specific to different platforms that Binary Ninja runs on.
 See the [FAQ] for currently supported versions.